HartmannLab/GitWorkshop/README.md

 * Upload it on GitHub (think `git push`)

-## Discuss how our lab wants to organize it
+## Discuss usage in our lab

 The way our lab works with GitHub should not be set in stone.
 Here are a couple of suggestions:

 * Maintain one private repository with all example notebooks relevant to the lab (e.g. ark, scyan, misty).
 People looking for a starting point to analyse their images should find everything in this folder.
 * For each project, store your analyses in a dedicated repository.
 This should document how you went from the images to the results and plots in the final publication.

+Note 1: The repo for your analyses will need to be public once you submit your manuscript but can be kept private before that.
+Usually there's no much risk in having it public unless there's a clear and novel scientific finding that may be scooped, or if you include the raw data in the repository by mistake.
-Keeping track of what you did so you can come back to it after a while is essential, explaining and documenting your workflow to others is great, and making your whole analysis reproducible is ideal.
+Note 2: Keeping track of what you did so you can come back to it after a while is essential, explaining and documenting your workflow to others is great, and making your whole analysis reproducible is ideal.

 * Common approaches to make your analyses reproducible include using [conda](https://docs.conda.io/en/latest/), [nextflow](https://www.nextflow.io/), [snakemake](https://snakemake.readthedocs.io/en/stable/) or [docker](https://www.docker.com/).
 * How to structure your project (i.e. where to put data, notebooks, scripts, plots and so on) depends on your goal and your preferences but [cookiecutter](https://github.com/cookiecutter/cookiecutter) is a good starting point.
 Be carefule that GitHub does not like large files and your data should typically not be included in your repository but distributed separately, for instance with [figshare](https://figshare.com/) or [dryad](https://datadryad.org/stash).

+Here are a few open questions:
 * Do we want to use GitHub as a knowledge base (e.g. list of tools for spatial analyses) instead of spreadsheets?
 * Do we want to make use of Kanban boards on GitHub, for instance for [project ideas](https://github.com/orgs/HartmannLab/projects/1) or to distribute tasks?
+* Do we want a logo or something?

 ## Learn about other cool things you can do on GitHub

 ### Online editor, codespaces and GitHub Copilot
 You can edit files directly online with Visual Studio, which offers many convenient features to work on code.
+For that, simply change `github.com` to `github.dev` in your address bar.
+For instance you could [edit this repository directly](https://github.dev/HartmannLab/GitWorkshop).
 GitHub also offers *Codespaces*, which is a virtual machine in which you can run your code directly from your browser and interact using Visual Studio.
 It also supports things like Jupyter Notebooks, and can be used for collaborating on the same code in real time.
 GitHub offers a smart code completion tool integrated within its editor and codespaces (something like chatGPT for code).
 These options come at a cost but can be free [for students and researchers](https://education.github.com/).

 ### GitHub actions and continuous development